Easy Darning Stitch Patterns Repair Cloths With Embroidery

 1. Star Motifs: Eight-pointed stars or starbursts, a popular design element in Mamluk art and textiles.
 These were typically embroidered in contrasting thread colours to make the patterns stand out.
 You can do it beautifully with a double darning stitch.

 2. Floral Patterns: Stylized lotus flowers and vines inspired by ancient Egyptian motifs.
 These designs added a decorative and symbolic touch to fabric pieces.
 You can do it with all types of darning stitches.
+This is the most used decorative darning.

 3. Scrollwork and Swirls: Delicate, flowing lines that resemble vines or abstract waves.
 Often used to fill larger areas of fabric with elegance and fluidity.
 This darning patterns is my favorite one.